Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 - meta-data

   1. referece-genome，all the reference genomes used in the analysis
-  2. assembly-genomes，genomes of P. aeruginosa isolates assembled by SPAdes.
+  2. clean-genome-seqs，genomes of P. aeruginosa isolates assembled by SPAdes,the contaminated sequences of other bacteria have been removed by using blast.
-  3. blastn results of recurrently mutated genes (blast to NCBI nt database)
+  3. blastn-results,blast results of recurrently mutated genes by using online BLAST(blast to NCBI nt database).
+The folder contains the alignments files of sequences and other files that are used to find the mutations.
+  4. samp-info, meta-data of the samples

 - results:  result files for figure visualization and analysis